 - Regression test: Being platform-independent, Web Services interface with different network, architecture, and environment.
 Therefore, different levels of functionality and performance can be expected.
 Regression testing helps to ensure that these interfaces are working smoothly and providing correct outcomes consistently.

-- Security Test: As communication happens over the internet, it is open to a variety of threats including infiltration, DOS, and more.
-In order to ensure the product outcome, as well as the network, is safe, we need to have a Service Oriented Architecture(SOA) incorporated at the network level.
+- Security Test: As communication happens over the internet, it is open to a variety of threats, including infiltration, DOS, and more.
+To ensure the product outcome and the network are safe, we need to have a Service Oriented Architecture(SOA) incorporated at the network level.

 Why Do We Test Web Services?

-- The web services and client applications communicate over the world wide web and there are abundant chances of the security breach.
+- The web services and client applications communicate over the world wide web, and there are abundant chances of a security breach.
 That makes it important to test Web services.

 - Webservices are small applications that have specific functionality and are incorporated in the larger software, sometimes in combinations to fetch the desired outcome of the product based on business requirements.
 The quality of the information received also impacts the outcome of the product.
 Therefore, a test is necessary that can validate the functionality and quality of these services.

-- Ideally, the purpose of any test remains to identify, analyze and correct any defect that’s found.
-Here, the tester validates the functionality, performance, usability, reliability, security and compliance and performance of web services in the application and in Network.
+- Ideally, any test’s purpose remains to identify, analyze, and correct any defect that’s found.
+Here, the tester validates the functionality, performance, usability, reliability, security and compliance and performance of web services in the application and in the Network.

 The web Services are gaining popularity as the developer today does not have to code everything from scratch.
 He can use the widely available services that can be plugged in to add the features and functionality to his application.
 It also helps the developer to make it more robust and equipped with real-time inputs so that the user has the data translated to intelligence and found exactly where it needs to be.
 This popularity makes the web services found in more and more applications developed lately.
 It has changed the norm of data exchange across platforms.
 The fact that Application on one device interfaces securely with services located remotely to fetch the outcome on a user screen with accuracy and efficiency is amazing!

 This is a guide to Web Services Testing.
-Here we discuss an introduction, what is Web Services Testing, why do we test services with types of web services.
+Here we discuss the basic concept, why do we test services with types of web services, respectively.
 You can also go through our other related articles to learn more –